-- The potential for dislocation due to severance causing reduced access to social networks and community facilities. - Temporary restrictions to access to regionally significant open spaces, including Braeside Park. - The potential for effects on the landscape and recreational values of neighbouring areas including the Mordialloc Creek, Waterways and Braeside Park environs from the project, in particular elevated structures, such as a bridge (or bridges) over the Mordialloc Creek and the Springvale Road-Mornington Peninsula Freeway interchange. - The potential for changes to the existing infrastructure in the project area and in its vicinity.
+- Potential for dislocation due to severance causing reduced access to social networks and community facilities. - Temporary restrictions to access to regionally significant open spaces, including Braeside Park. - Potential for effects on the landscape and recreational values of neighbouring open space and residential areas, including the Mordialloc Creek, Waterways and Braeside Park environs from the project, in particular from elevated structures, such as bridges over the Mordialloc Creek, new Freeway interchanges, new ancillary structures such as noise barriers, and new lighting associated with the project. - Potential for overshadowing, overlooking and/or other privacy or security impacts on nearby residential properties, especially in connection with new elevated stretches of road. - Potential for changes to the existing infrastructure in the project area and in its vicinity.

-- Describe the demographic and social character of residential communities in the vicinity of the project, as well as local movement patterns and any places with particular community, recreational or cultural significance. - Characterise the landscape, existing viewshed and recreational values of the Mordialloc Creek, Waterways and Braeside Park environs and other relevant areas. - Identify any existing infrastructure, land use plans or related objectives for land within, adjacent to or affected by the project, including for the Edithvale-Seaford Wetlands, Waterways and Braeside Park.
+- Describe the demographic and social character of residential communities in the vicinity of the project, as well as local movement patterns and any places with particular community, recreational or cultural significance. - Characterise the landscape, existing viewshed and recreational values of the Mordialloc Creek, Waterways and Braeside Park environs, residential areas adjacent to the project and other relevant areas. - Identify any existing infrastructure, land use plans or related objectives for land within, adjacent to or affected by the project, including for the Edithvale-Seaford Wetlands, Waterways and Braeside Park.